How to insert Flash into PowerPoint 2013

 - Right click on the control you added and click Property Sheet in the context menu:

-- In the opened Properties window, click the Movie property and specify a full path to your Flash file.
-You can add a Flash file located on your computer (e.g. C:\My movie.swf) or web resource (e.g. http://www.ispringsolutions.com/tour.swf).
+- In the opened Properties window, click the Movie property and specify the full path to your Flash file.
+You can add a Flash file located on your computer (e.g. C:\My movie.swf), or from a web resource (e.g. http://www.ispringsolutions.com/tour.swf).

 - To embed a Flash movie into a .pptx file, set the EmbedMovie value to True.

 - You can tune your Flash movie playback by setting it to play automatically and/or looped.